Together Brothers

-Together Brothers is a 1974 American crime drama film written by Jack DeWitt and Joe Greene, and directed by William A. Graham The film stars Ahmad Nurradin, Anthony Wilson, Ed Bernard, Lincoln Kilpatrick, Glynn Turman, Richard Yniguez and Angela Gibbs.
+Together Brothers is a 1974 American crime drama film written by Jack DeWitt and Joe Greene and directed by William A. Graham The film stars Ahmad Nurradin, Anthony Wilson, Ed Bernard, Lincoln Kilpatrick, Glynn Turman, Richard Yniguez and Angela Gibbs.

 Made in the 1970s, the movie has been characterized as a blaxploitation film.
 The film premiered in August 1974 in New York.
 Barry White produced and wrote the accompanying soundtrack.
 This is the only movie which White wrote a complete musical score for.

 Plot

-Mr. Kool is a policeman who patrols one of the toughest sections in Galveston, the ghetto.
+Mr. Kool is a policeman who patrols one of the toughest sections of Galveston.
 He is widely respected by the community for being understanding, but yet tough.
 Among his following are the "Dudes", a teenage gang headed by H.J.
 Other members of the gang include Monk, A.P., Mau Mau and Gri Gri, and H.J.'s little brother Tommy is an unofficial member.
 Their hangout is in an old abandoned train freight warehouse.
 Mr. Kool stops by from time to time to scold them when he finds one of them breaking the law.

-One night Tommy is following Mr. Kool when he is gunned down by an unknown gunman, and when he begins to cut up the dead body, Tommy screams, resulting in the gunman shooting at Tommy, but the gun misfires and before he can reload, he is scared off by other people approaching.
+One night, Tommy is following Mr. Kool when he is gunned down by an unknown gunman.
+When the gunman begins to cut up the dead body, Tommy screams, resulting in the gunman shooting at Tommy but the gun misfires.
+Before he can reload, he is scared off by other people approaching.

 As a result of witnessing the shooting, Tommy is unable to speak, so H.J. and Mama Wes take him to the doctor.
 Outside the funeral for Mr. Kool, the gang vows to catch the killer.
 Later, at their clubhouse, Strokes McGee stops by and tells them they need to sneak into the police station, with the help of Vega, to get a look at the police files they have on Mr. Kool.

 After retrieving the files, each gang member is assigned a suspect to check out.
 Their first solid tip comes from Francine, H.J.'s girlfriend, who gives them incriminating information about two homosexuals, Billy Most and Maria.
 When the gang gets to Maria's apartment, they discover Maria hanged.

 When they get back to the clubhouse, they discover that Francine has been killed, and Tommy is missing.
-The gang tracks Tommy and Billy Most to the pier, where upon their arrival, Tommy manages to escape.
-Billy breaks down and starts crying, and the police arrive and take him into custody.
-The final shot of the film shows the brothers walking off into the night, establishing their identity as "Together Brothers".
+The gang tracks Tommy and Billy to the pier and upon their arrival, Tommy manages to escape.
+Billy breaks down and starts crying and the police arrive and take him into custody.
+The brothers walk off into the night, establishing their identity as "Together Brothers".